credativ/elephant-shed/doc/chapter/support.md

 ## Do you need professional support or additional services?

-Elephant Shed is an open source project, developed and maintained by cre<span style="color: red;">d</span>ativ.
+Elephant Shed is an open source project, developed and maintained by credativ.

-For the Elephant Shed PostgreSQL appliance, cre<span style="color: red;">d</span>ativ offers comprehensive technical support with service level agreements, which are also available on 365 days a year and 24 hours a day as an option.
+For the Elephant Shed PostgreSQL appliance, credativ offers comprehensive technical support with service level agreements, which are also available on 365 days a year and 24 hours a day as an option.